-This spring the Sustainability Studies Program at Roosevelt University will offer SUST 330 Biodiversity for the first time at the Schaumburg Campus.
-Taught by Adjunct Professor Maris Cooke in an innovative weekend/hybrid format, the 13-week seminar meets on four Saturdays and utilizes Blackboard for online interaction.
+This spring the Sustainability Studies Program at Roosevelt University will offer SUST 330 Biodiversity for at the Schaumburg Campus.
+Taught by popular Adjunct Professor Maris Cooke in an innovative weekend/hybrid format, the 13-week seminar meets on five Saturdays and utilizes Blackboard for online interaction.
 The Saturday meetings are opportunities for field study, as detailed below in Prof. Cooke’s preview of the course:

 Fast Facts about SUST 330 Biodiversity